SRS8847/lindoc/README.md

-# 🐧lindoc🐧
+# lindoc
-lindoc is a linux documentation project.
-This project made with vanilla HTML, CSS, JS 🥰
+🐧lindoc is a linux documentation project.
+This project made with vanilla HTML, CSS, JS, PHP. 🥰